flutter-tizen/plugins/packages/tizen_notification/README.md

 ## Required privileges

-To Use this plugin, you need to declare the following privileges in `tizen-manifest.xml`.
+To use this plugin, you need to declare the following privileges in `tizen-manifest.xml`.

 ``` xml
 <privileges>